-Rapid antimicrobial susceptibility surveillance as a part of the clinical methicillin-resistant Staphylococcus aureus (MRSA) infection control is required as previous reports have shown the rise in MRSA-related mortalities and the increase of multi-drug non-susceptible strains[1, 2].
-The use of next-generation sequencing (NGS) technology would provide less laborious efforts, compared to conventional method, for rapid antimicrobial susceptibility detection in clinical isolates by in silico susceptibility-related genes identification[3].
+Rapid antimicrobial susceptibility surveillance as a part of the clinical methicillin-resistant Staphylococcus aureus (MRSA) infection control is required as previous reports have shown the rise in MRSArelated mortalities and the increase of multi-drug non-susceptible strains8,15).
+The use of next-generation sequencing (NGS) technology would provide less laborious efforts, compared to the conventional method, for rapid antimicrobial susceptibility detection in clinical isolates by in silico susceptibility-related genes identification17).

-Previous studies reported the use of DNA-based antimicrobial susceptibility genome profiling in clinical MRSA outbreaks[4, 5].
-These findings would suggest the NGS as a promising method for rapid antimicrobial susceptibility detection in the MRSA infection control.
-The benefit of in silico genome detection of antimicrobial susceptibility would be in the greater effect to the commonly administered antimicrobial in MRSA infections, such as gentamicin (GEN), clindamycin (CLI), and minocycline (MIN)[6].
+Previous studies reported the use of DNA-based antimicrobial susceptibility genome profiling in clinical MRSA outbreaks.
+These findings would suggest that NGS is a promising method for rapid antimicrobial susceptibility detection in MRSA infection control.
+The benefit of in silico genome detection of antimicrobial susceptibility would be in the greater effect to the commonly administered antimicrobial in MRSA infections, such as gentamicin (GEN), clindamycin (CLI), and minocycline (MIN).